auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 The view sends _viewDidLoad_ and _didClickOnAddButton_ events to the presenter.
 In the former, the presenter will ask the interactor for data; in the latter, the presenter will ask the route layer to present the Add Contact module.

-Methods from _ContactListViewProtocol_ are called from the presenter, either when the contacts list is retrieved or when a new contact is added.
+Methods from ContactListViewProtocol are called from the presenter, either when the contact list is retrieved or when a new contact is added.
 In both situations, the data in the view only contains the information needed for display.

-Finally, there are the implementations of the _UITableViewDataSource_ methods, updating the interface elements with the retrieved data.
+Finally, there are the implementations of the UITableViewDataSource methods, updating the interface elements with the retrieved data.

 #### Interactor